lesichkovm/slazy/README.md

 - Detects when an element becomes visible in the viewport, including special handling for Slick/Splide carousels that hide slides with `aria-hidden`.
 - Upgrades `<img>` tags from a lightweight placeholder (`src`) to the full asset stored in `data-slazy-src` once visible.
 - Replaces background images stored in `data-slazy-url` while optionally resizing the URL to match the element width.
-- Avoids redundant work by tracking queued and completed elements via `data-queue` and the `.image-loaded` marker class.
+- Avoids redundant work by tracking queued and completed elements via `data-queue` and the `.slazy-image-loaded` marker class.

 ## Installation